-We are 7 engineering students, from the National School of Water, Energy and the Environment : Olivier, Valentin and Robin who started the project last year, and Charlotte, Martin, Camille and Nathan who are taking it back this year.
-We are all taking advantage of a gap year to invest ourselves as much as possible in this project which is really close to our hearts.
+We are 10 engineering students from the from the National School of Water, Energy and the Environment: Olivier, Valentin and Robin launched the project in 2021, Charlotte, Martin, Camille and Nathan took it over in 2022, and Clémence, Pierre and Arthur succeeded them this year.
+To complete the team, 2 students from the Grenoble School of Architecture have joined the project.
+We’re all taking advantage of our gap year to invest as much as we can in this project, which is really close to our hearts.

 The 2021 team